Other Names Owczarek Podhalanski, Owczarek Tatranski, Polish Mountain Sheepdog |

 Origin Poland, 1600s Closely related to the Hungarian Kuvasz & the Slovakian Kuvac.
 This dog is descended from great asian mastiffs brought to Europe over a 1,000 years ago |

-Use Today Companion, Guarding |
+Use Companion, Guarding |

-Life Expectancy This breed can live as long as 11 years of age on average |
+Life Expectancy This breed can live an average of 11 years of age |

 Weight & Height 99 to 152 pounds & 24 to 34 inches tall at the shoulders |